codaveto/gherkin_unit_test/README.md

   - The class that we specified earlier in the `UnitScenario` that resembles the unit that we want to test.
 - `Log log`
   - Class that allows for subtle logging of steps information in your tests.
+- `UnitBox box`
+  - A box that may be used to write and read values that need to persist throughout a series of steps inside a `UnitScenario`.
 - `UnitExample? example`
   - Optional ‘Scenario Outline’ examples that we’ll get to later, in short these are different inputs for the same scenario so you can run / cover different variations of one scenario.
-- `Object? result`
-  - Each step is able to optionally return a value, may this be the case then this value is available to you in the next step as a `result`.

 Setting up the success scenario may look like this: